 Formed in 1989 as the California Stormwater Quality Task Force, the SWQTF was a quasi-governmental organization, which advised the State Water Resources Control Board on matters related to developing stormwater regulations.
 More specifically, it was intended to help California comply with the municipal and industrial National Pollutant Discharge Elimination System (NPDES) stormwater mandates of the federal Clean Water Act.
 The Task Force officially became CASQA in September 2002, when its formal 501(c)(3) non-profit organization status was approved.

-The 2017 CASQA Annual Report: Building Bridges for Water includes a message from the CASQA Chair on the accomplishments of 2017, summaries of accomplishments from CASQA’s 14 subcommittees, a look ahead for CASQA’s efforts in 2018, and much more!
+The 2018 CASQA Annual Report, Connecting the Drops from Summit to Sea, includes a message from the CASQA Chair on the accomplishments of 2018, subcommittee achievements, a look ahead at CASQA’s initiatives for 2019, and much more!

 Every spring, CASQA makes rounds throughout the state visiting our member areawide municipal stormwater programs to give the annual CASQA presentation.
 The presentation includes a look back at accomplishments of the previous year and a look ahead for CASQA’s efforts in the current year.
 The presentations also give members an opportunity to provide feedback on CASQA’s activities.